prof-rossetti/nyu-info-2335-201706/README.md

-# INFO 2335 - Programming in Python and Fundamentals of Software Development
+# INFO-GB.2335.70 - Programming in Python and Fundamentals of Software Development

 This repository contains resources for instructing a graduate business school course on programming and software development.